ray33ee/STFSproof/readme.md

 - `_accesses_left`: The number of reads/writes to the filesystem before a shift is initiated
 - `_accesses_per_shift`: The maximum number of reads/writes allowed before a shift is initiated (this value can be changed at any time)
+- `_shift_on_read` and `_shift_on_write`: Determines whether reads, writes, or both can contribute to a shift

 This allows us to strike a balance between spreading the load over multiple sectors (by keeping `_accesses_per_shift`) as low as possible, and maximsing performance (by keeping `_accesses_per_shift` as high as possible).
 Modifying this value at any time allows users to fine tune performance

 # Limitations of STFS

 ## Metadata space
 Since the table is shifted over the metadata space, this space must be reserved and is not available to the user.
-Since the table size is very small, a space of a few thousand sectors should be enough, and will not represent a large proportion of modern storage media.
+Since the table size is very small, a space of a few thousand sectors (20,000 sectors equates to just 10MB) should be enough, and will not represent a large proportion of modern storage media.

 # Performance
 Some reads and writes will take longer than expected, if they initiate a shift